 Many other changes took place, and I have only just scratched the surface.
 Naturally, this was an era of change and social unrest.
 This is something worth keeping in mind when you read these authors, who were greatly shaped by their times.

-By now, I hope I have convinced you to give Victorian literature a chance.
-I admit that the writing style is sometimes challenging due to the authors’ love of long descriptive sentences, but it is something you get used to after a while.
-If you feel their writing style is too elaborate and quirky, there are plenty of contemporary ‘Victorian’ writers out there.
-For example, you might like my Victorian novelette, set in Manchester.
+By now, I hope I have sparked your interest and convinced you to give Victorian writers a chance.
+I admit that their writing style is sometimes challenging due to their love of long descriptive sentences, but it is something you get used to after a while.
+If you feel their writing style is too elaborate and quirky, there are plenty of ‘contemporary Victorian’ writers out there.
+You can, for example, check out my Victorian novelette, which takes place in Manchester.
 It is a short, heartwarming romance that explores class issues and personality clashes.
 Check it out here: A Different Kind of Deal

 You can learn more about Victorian literature and the Victorians by visiting these blogs and websites: